Siemens-Healthineers/K2s/README.md

     k2s.exe install
     ```

-After installation, you can utilize one of the [shortcuts](./doc/K8s_Shortcuts.md) to interact with your newly created cluster:
+After installation, you can utilize one of the [CLI Shortcuts](docs/user-guide/cli-shortcuts.md) to interact with your newly created cluster:
 ```
 k   - shows the commands available for interacting with the K8s cluster ks  - get the state of the cluster